Operational-Sciences-Group/Project-Birddog/README.md

 'birddog' (at current version 1) is a PowerShell function for parsing a .csv, .json, or .xlsx file for a search term and identifying the lines where that term occurs.
-The intended use-case is for identifying the location of a string for manual manipulation where automatically replacing every occurrence of the string within the file with powershell is unwanted.\
+The intended use-case is for identifying the location of a string for manual manipulation where automatically replacing every occurrence of the string within the file with PowerShell is unwanted.\
+\
 Please note: birddogv1.ps1 checks for the installation of the 'importexcel' module to facilitate .xlsx functionality.
 If the importexcel module is not installed, it will attempt to install the module.
-This will fail in a standard powershell session, as module installations require powershell session to be run as administrator.\
+This will fail in a standard powershell session, as PowerShell module installations require powershell session to be run as administrator.\
+\
 Once 'birddogv1.ps1' is run within a PowerShell session, the function can be invoked in one of two ways;  By feeding the 'filepath' and 'searchterm' parameters on the same line:\
 \